Man clutching chest, highlighting heart risks associated with mixing Viagra and cocaine.

 Further research is necessary to assess the effectiveness of Viagra for individuals with normal sexual functioning.
 However, it is known that the recreational use of Viagra carries certain risks.

 In addition to the known side effects, those who use Erectile Dysfunction drugs such as sildenafil recreationally are more likely to participate in risky activities such as unsafe sex and drug abuse.
-They are also more prone to contract sexually transmitted diseases, including HIV.
+They are also more prone to contracting sexually transmitted diseases, including HIV.

 Viagra is most effective within the first 5 hours after taking it.
 However, it can stay in your system for up to 24 hours.
-After the initial effects of viagra dissipate a person may be tempted to take more whilst it is still in their system; this is a risk factor for viagra overdose.
+After the initial effects of Viagra dissipate, a person may be tempted to take more whilst it is still in their system; this is a risk factor for Viagra overdose.

 Addiction to Viagra and Cocaine

-Whilst there is no evidence to suggest that taking sildenafil will help a normal healthy person who does not physically need it, psychologically, it can make a man more confident.
+Whilst there is no evidence to suggest that taking sildenafil will help a normal, healthy person who does not physically need it, psychologically, it can make a man more confident.
 They may feel that taking Viagra will help them to perform better in the bedroom.

-A person who takes viagra for recreational purposes is also more likely to abuse drugs like cocaine.
+A person who takes Viagra for recreational purposes is also more likely to abuse drugs like cocaine.
 On the other hand, a person with an addiction to cocaine is more likely to take viagra to counteract the negative physical effects of cocaine addiction.

 Viagra initiates an erection by dilating blood vessels and augmenting blood circulation to various body parts, including the penis.
 On the other hand, cocaine has the opposite effect, as it reduces blood flow.
 When these two drugs are combined, it can lead to unpredictable changes in blood flow, which may result in serious medical emergencies such as priapism, stroke, cardiac arrest and heart attack.

-The effects and risks of mixing viagra and cocaine include
+The effects and risks of mixing Viagra and cocaine include

 • Chest pain